 There is no need for a passport, expensive plane tickets or weeks of leave from work.
 You can travel the world even during one weekend.
-And while there try the food, visit museums, have fun and don’t forget to buy souvenirs.
+And while there, try the food, visit museums, have fun and don’t forget to buy souvenirs.

 Located on Little Bourke St, between Swanston & Spring streets and marked by 4 decorative archways is Melbourne’s Chinatown.
 You’ll find there an abundance of Asian restaurants (the best ones usually have a long queue during dinner time), big Chinese Museum, interesting shopping options and colourful architecture.

-For a coffee break head to Drystore Espresso which will keep you well caffeinated but also has beautiful Chinese dresses hanging from the ceiling for you to admire.
+For a coffee break head to Drystore Espresso which will keep you well-caffeinated but also has beautiful Chinese dresses hanging from the ceiling for you to admire.

-Short tram ride away from the CBD (tram 12 and 109) on Victoria Street, between Hoddle Street and Church Street, you’ll find an array of Vietnamese restaurant (many of them offer very cheap food) and Asian grocers.
+A short tram ride away from the CBD (tram 12 and 109) on Victoria Street, between Hoddle Street and Church Street, you’ll find an array of Vietnamese restaurant (many of them offer very cheap food) and Asian grocers.

-If you find yourself passing by around lunch time, you will definitely be able to smell pho in the air.
+If you find yourself passing by around lunchtime, you will definitely be able to smell pho in the air.
 Try to resist, it’s impossible.
 It’s also the place to go for bánh mì – you can find them as cheap as $4 and they’re made freshly and to order.

 No more than 15 minutes tram ride (number 8 and 1) north from the CBD, on a part of Lygon Street is Melbourne’s Little Italy.
 A place where sleek waiters will serve you coffee, where you can eat your weight in pizza, pasta and gelato and stock your pantry with many Italian goodies.
-If you have more time, pop into the Museo Italiano for lesson in history of Italian community in Victoria.
+If you have more time, pop into the Museo Italiano for a lesson in the history of the Italian community in Victoria.

 Whenever I find myself at Lygon St, I feel like it’s siesta time and all I want to do I sit down in a cafe, do some people watching and indulge myself with food.
 It’s definitely a good place for some relaxing time.